thsandfuchs/teched2025-XP2642/exercises/ex3/README.md

 ## Exercise 3.1 - Access SAP Cloud Logging

-- Access the SAP Cloud Logging from the Link provided
+- Access the SAP Cloud Logging from the Link provided behind the picture below and open it with a new tab or window

-- Navigate to `Discover` to acess the logs
+- Navigate to `Discover` to acess the logs (if prompted for a "tenant", select the `Global` tenant)

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>